liufengyinxue/Ecological-metacommunity-model/README.md

 # Ecological-metacommunity-model
-Biodiversity as spatial insurance in heterogenous landscapes
+This model is based on Loreau, M., Mouquet, N. & Gonzalez, A. Biodiversity as spatial insurance in heterogeneous landscapes.
+Proceedings of the National Academy of Sciences 100, 12765–12770 (2003).